Kyriosity/read-write/README+/software/README+/design/tdd-ddd.md

 ### Overfocus on structure and names

-With only a handful of tests written accurate naming and categorization may distract one from new and convey not much value.
-Detailed development and refactoring will all the same urge you to revise these attributes.
+With only a handful of tests written accurate naming and categorization may distract one from new and convey little value.
+Detailed development and refactoring will urge you to revise these attributes.

 ### Misjudgement of trivia

-Maybe it's the biggest illusion that apparent "live" concepts are easygoing to implement.<sup>:classical_building:</sup>
+These mirages appear chiefly on the horizons of new software.
+Apparent "live" concepts look easygoing to implement without much TDD.<sup>:classical_building:</sup>

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:classical_building:</sup> <sub>Ancient Greeks already did a good piece of TDD for math, but applying it to programmatic abstractions will surprise one with total rethinking (no exaggeration).</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:classical_building:</sup> <sub>_Gia parádeigma_, ancient Greeks did a good piece of TDD for math, but applying it to programmatic abstractions will surprise one with total rethinking (no exaggeration).</sub>

 ### Contraindications